DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 2
 ### Summary
-In this step will use `npm` to install our required dependencies to run an express server.
+In this step will use `npm` to install and save our required dependencies to run an express server.

 ### Instructions
 Using the terminal you can install multiple packages using `npm install <package_name> <package_name>`.
 We will also add the `--save` tag so the packages get saved to our package.json.
 For our express server we will be installing the packages `express` and `body-parser`. `npm install --save express body-parser`.